Bru-sic/week_01_homework/README.md

 ## Introduction
 The scope of this assignment is to write a focused case study using markdown on a company in the Fintech domain.

-The author has chosen to write about [Ripple Labs Inc.](https://ripple.com/) which has solutions in the payments, crypto and blockchain domains.
+I chose to write about [Ripple Labs Inc.](https://ripple.com/) which has working solutions in the payments, crypto and blockchain domains.

+I also chose to adopt markdown best practices as outlined on [markdownguide.org](https://www.markdownguide.org) and avoid use of HTML.

 > Move, manage and tokenize value with Ripple's crypto and blockchain solutions.